ldtteam/MinecoloniesWiki/pages/src/source/workers/undertaker.md

 - the level of the Graveyard (+0.5% per Level)
 - the use of totems unlocked by research (Totem gets used up with a chance of 1%)

 By default, the chance of reviving is capped at 2.5%.
-This cap can be boosted by upgrading the [Mystical Site](../../source/buildings/mysticalsite) (0.5% per Level) and the use of totems (5% for 1 Totem, 7.5% for multiple totems).
+This cap can be boosted by upgrading the {% building_link mysticalsite %} (0.5% per Level) and the use of totems (5% for 1 Totem, 7.5% for multiple totems).
 In total, the maximum chance is 12.5%.

 If the citizen cannot be revived, the Undertaker will bury them in the Graveyard.
 Another grave will be placed with the citizen's name on it (this grave does not store items).

-If no citizens have died recently, the Undertaker will visit the [Mystical Site](../../source/buildings/mysticalsite), the [Enchanter's Tower](../../source/buildings/enchantertower), and citizens' homes.
+If no citizens have died recently, the Undertaker will visit the {% building_link mysticalsite %}, the {% building_link enchantertower %}, and citizens' homes.
 Doing so will increase their Mana level.

 The Undertaker is exempt from mourning so they can complete their job.

 The higher an Undertaker's Strength skill, the faster they can dig graves.
-{% endcapture %}
-{% capture infobox %}
-{% include infobox/worker.html %}
-{% endcapture %}
-{% include infobox/wrapper.html content=content infobox=infobox %}
+{% endinfobox_worker %}